aymanapatel/microfronend-world/doc/single-spa/SingleSPA.md

 Single SPA consists of 2 components

 1. Root Config: Orchestrates the loading of shell application in the browser
-2. Applications: The independently deployable frontends that can attach to the Root Config aka Orchestrator aka Shell
+2. Applications: The independently deployable frontends can attach to the Root Config (aka Orchestrator aka Shell)

 ![Single_SPA_Architecture](./singespa_architecture.png)

 ### Single SPA Root

-> Synonyms to Root: Shell, Orchestrator
+> Synonymous to Root: Shell, Orchestrator

 SingleSPA is an orchestrator that
 1. Renders the HTML page
-2. Registering individual micro-frontend application using its Javascript engine (SystemJS or Module federation based)
+2. Registering individual micro-frontend application using its Javascript engine (SystemJS or Module-federation based)
 3. Handling Routing for different microfrontends

-From Codes perspective, the root requires 2 files
+From the code point-of-view, the root requires 2 files

 1. **Root config:**:  Has all the configuration with respect to route, app and other imports (CSS, etc).
 Finally, all these information is used to call `singleSpa.registerApplications`
 2. **Root HTML of SingleSPA**: HTML which has information to render the micro-frontend applications.